SwingGuy1024/Blog/Bad Uses of Optional.md

     2   widget.doSomething();  // throws NullPointerException
     3   // ...
 (More code)

-All three of these methods do exactly the same thing.
+All three of these methods behave exactly the same way.